-ENROLLMENT IN THE NRCS RCPP PAYMENT PROGRAM AND/OR THE ESMC PILOT and the ESMC Pilot programs, but will have the option of just enrolling in one of these components and not the other.
+ENROLLMENT IN THE NRCS RCPP PAYMENT PROGRAM AND/OR THE ESMC PILOT

+Producers will be encouraged to enroll in both the NRCS RCPP and the ESMC Pilot programs, but will have the option of just enrolling in one of these components and not the other.
 The ESMC Pilot will quantify project outcomes, including carbon benefits.
 To receive soil sampling, farmers must be enrolled in the ESMC Pilot.